Why are Democrats buying advertisements to promote Republicans?

 People who want the government to regulate health care, or those who want freedom of choice and free-market competition?

-People who pretend that when the government throws our money at higher education, day care, Pre-K, health care, and other things, that it reduces inflation, or those who understand there are few cost controls and prices increase rapidly?
+People who pretend that when the government throws our money at higher education, daycare, pre-K, health care, and other things, that it reduces inflation, or those who understand that there are few cost controls and prices increase rapidly?

-People who believe we should become like China and North Korea, allowing abortion on-demand at all stages of pregnancy, or people who believe children in the womb deserve life as much as any other person?
+People who believe we should become like China and North Korea, allowing abortion on demand at all stages of pregnancy, or people who believe that children in the womb deserve life as much as any other person?

 People who believe that full-term babies born in botched abortions don't deserve health care, or people who believe in compassion and protection of the most vulnerable?

-People who believe biological makes deserve to compete with women, or people who believe in women’s empowerment in sports?
+People who believe that males deserve to compete with women, or people who believe in women's empowerment in sports?

 People who support the destruction of jobs and careers over the vaccine, or those who believe in the sanctity of the freedom of religion and bodily sovereignty?